ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ```
 <!-- prettier-ignore-end -->

-Each variable/comment block in `defaults/main.yml` should be separated by a line return.
-You can see an example of a `defaults/main.yml` file using this special [variable syntax in the Docker role](https://gitlab.com/megabyte-labs/ansible-roles/docker/defaults/main.yml).
+Each variable-comment block in `defaults/main.yml` should be separated by a line return.
+You can see an example of a `defaults/main.yml` file using this special [variable syntax in the Docker role](https://github.com/ProfessorManhattan/ansible-docker/blob/master/defaults/main.yml).

 ### Action Comments